Tsurezuregusa: Structure and content

 Essays in Idleness comprises a preface and 243 passages, varying in length from a single line to a few pages.
-Kenkō, being a Buddhist monk, writes about Buddhist truths, and themes such as death and impermanence prevail in the work, although it also contains passages devoted to the beauty of nature as well as some accounts of humorous incidents.
-The original work was not divided or numbered; the division can be traced to the 17th century.
+Kenkō, a Buddhist monk, writes about Buddhist truths, and themes such as death and impermanence prevail in the work, although it also contains passages devoted to the beauty of nature as well as some accounts of humorous incidents.
+The original work was not divided or numbered; the division dates to the 17th century.

 The work takes its title from its prefatory passage:

 What a strange, demented feeling it gives me when I realize I have spent whole days before this inkstone, with nothing better to do, jotting down at random whatever nonsensical thoughts that have entered my head.

 The poet Shōtetsu, who lived a hundred years after Kenkō, noted that Essays in Idleness resembled Sei Shōnagon's The Pillow Book in form, being composed of anecdotes, reminiscences, and Buddhist homilies.
 Another influence on Kenkō was the eremitic tradition exemplified in Kamo no Chōmei's Ten-foot Square Hut.

 Mystery of its origins

 Kenkō's work has been held in high regard and considered a classic in Japan since the 17th century, but little is known of its composition and publication, and they remain matters of speculation.
-One of the most popular beliefs about it was first put forward by Sanjonishi Sane'eda (1511-1579), who stated that Kenkō did not edit the 243 sections of his work, but rather wrote his thoughts on random scrap pieces of paper, which he then pasted onto the walls of his cottage.
-It has been hypothesized that Imagawa Ryoshun, a friend of Kenkō's who was a poet and a general, compiled these scraps into a book, combining them with other essays of Kenkō's found in the possession of Kenkō's former servant, and arranging the material into the order they are found in today.
-The oldest surviving text of Tsurezuregusa has come down to us from Ryoshun's disciple Shotetsu, a fact that appears to support Sanjonishi's account.
-However, most modern scholars have rejected this account, being skeptical of the possibility that any individual other than Kenkō himself could have put the book together.
+One of the most popular beliefs about it was first articulated by Sanjonishi Sane'eda (1511-1579), who stated that Kenkō did not edit the 243 sections of his work but rather wrote his thoughts on scraps of paper, which he then pasted onto the walls of his cottage.
+It has been hypothesized that Imagawa Sadayo, called Ryōshun, a friend of Kenkō who was a poet and a general, compiled these scraps into a book.
+Combining them with other essays of Kenkō's found in the possession of Kenkō's former servant, he arranged the material in the order in which they are found today.
+The oldest surviving text of Tsurezuregusa has come down to us from Ryōshun's disciple Shōtetsu, a fact that appears to support Sanjonishi's account.
+However, most modern scholars have rejected this account, being skeptical of the possibility that any individual other than Kenkō himself could have assembled the book.